Darlelet/RescWC/README.md

 Made using <a href="http://semantic-ui.com">Semantic UI</a> (front end)

 # License
-RescWC is under MIT license so feel free to use the code the way you want!
+RescWC is under MIT license so feel free to use the code the way you want! :stuck_out_tongue_winking_eye: